KBUE: KNAC

 Harriscope sold KLFM in 1966 to the McCray Broadcasting Company, headed by W. Mike McCray, Carl C. Loucks, and Robert Switzer.
 McCray changed the call sign to KNAC and instituted a full-time Middle of the Road (MOR) format, but the station went silent from March through August 1967.
 That year, the International Cities Broadcasting Corporation bought KNAC and increased its power to 2,100 watts.
 Additionally, KNAC relocated to the International Tower in downtown Long Beach.

-In late 1967, the station began programming progressive rock from 6 p.m. to 6 a.m.
+In late 1967, the station began programming progressive rock from 6 p.m. to 6 am.
 The programming proved successful enough to make the rock format full time by 1969 when Harden Broadcasting bought KNAC.
 Air talent at KNAC during this era included Jim Ladd (later of KLOS), Jerry Longden (later of KROQ), and Program Director Ron McCoy.
 Ladd left KNAC to work for KLOS in 1971 while McCoy stayed on through much of the 1970s.
 The station stayed with progressive rock until 1980 when it made a significant adjustment in its rock format.

 In 1980, the station adopted one of the first full-time commercial alternative rock formats in the country.
 Up to that point, Pasadena-based KROQ-FM and stations in Phoenix, Seattle, and New York City had attempted such formats.
 KROQ notwithstanding, most commercial attempts at alternative rock were short-lived.
 KNAC began using the slogan "Rock and Rhythm" and programmed a mix of "new wave", techno, punk, and some classic rock from the 1950s and 1960s.
 The station gathered media attention, but it was dwarfed by KROQ-FM's stellar ratings and Rick Carroll-consulted "Rock of the 80s" Alternative format.
 In late 1985, KNAC was acquired by Fred Sands, a Los Angeles-based realtor.